 You can grow anything in a raised bed, from root veg to leafy greens.
 Plus since the soil in raised beds warms up earlier in the spring than ground soil you can get a head start on the growing season.

-There are lots of raised bed kits available online, but if you want to try making your own from scratch then our step-by-step guide on how to build a raised bed will give you all the know-how you need.
+There are lots of raised bed kits, available from Amazon, but if you want to try making your own from scratch then our step-by-step guide on how to build a raised bed will give you all the know-how you need.

 2. Buy a ready-made veg planter

 Pick a spot that gets plenty of sunshine and make sure you keep it well watered during the summer months.
-Opt for an inexpensive plain wooden design and you can introduce even more interest by painting the exterior in a vibrant colour of your choice using one of the best exterior wood paints.
+Opt for an inexpensive plain wooden design and you can introduce even more interest by painting the exterior in a vibrant color of your choice using one of the best exterior wood paints.

 3. Grow vegetables in a vertical garden

-Make the most of every available space in your garden, from the ground up, by building living walls.
-Creating a stunning display which also conceals unattractive walls or fences, they are surprisingly easy to create using one of the many pocket systems available.
+Make the most of every available space in your garden, from the ground up, by building a living wall.
+Creating a stunning display which also conceals unattractive walls or garden fences, they are surprisingly easy to create using one of the many pocket systems available.

 Simply fill the pockets with soil, then add your plants.
 Leafy veg like salads and chard work particularly well as they have shallow roots and will keep producing throughout the whole of summer.
 Soft fruit like strawberries and edible flowers will create a stunning display.